brady691213/ApiGen/src/CodeGeneration/README.md

 ﻿# Code Scaffolding

-Code responsible for [scaffolding](#Scaffolding) the code artifacts required for a complete C# solution.
+Code responsible for generating the code artifacts required for a complete C# solution.
 Builders for C# code rely on the Code Document Object Model, or [CodeDom](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/dynamic-source-code-generation-and-compilation) mechanism, and other builders, such as for projects, solutions, and other non-code artifacts, use [Scriban](https://github.com/scriban/scriban) templates.

 ## Bugs

+- Solution file not written at all.
 - No extension on `Program`
 - No content in `Program`
+- DryRun still failing on existing dir

 ## Targets